 2. Pro Writing Aid

-In fact, Pro Writing Aid claims that many professional copy editors use their site.
-So if you are a professional writer, fixing your mistakes upfront will allow your editor to focus on the more important aspects of your work… like its tone.
+Pro Writing Aid claims that many professional copy editors use their site.
+So, if you are an experienced writer, fixing your mistakes upfront will allow your editor to focus on the more important aspects of your work… like its tone.

-For sake of time, I copy and pasted the introduction to this article into the Web Editor.
-The Web Editor is free and only requires an email address to sign-up.
+For the sake of time, I copied and pasted the introduction to this article into the Web Editor.
+The Web Editor is free and only requires an email address to sign up.

 I clicked on “report summary” and was given a breakdown regarding the strength of my article.
 This was similar to Grammarly’s document review.

-I was given a score for grammar and spelling, as well as style.
+I was given a score for grammar, spelling, and style.
 Additionally, the dashboard provided measurements on the following:

-I incurred a rather low score on “style” at first, so I was able to easily click on their suggestions and choose weather or not to accept them.
+I initially scored rather low on “style,” so I was able to easily click on their suggestions and choose whether or not to accept them.
 I was urged to achieve a score of 80% or higher.

-Now, my feelings on a personalized blog are that my style is my voice… so I took these suggestions with a grain of salt; however, did elect to insert a few.
-All it took was simply left-clicking on the underlined item and choosing whether or not to accept the change, based on their explanation.
+My feelings on a personalized blog are that my style is my voice… so I took these suggestions with a grain of salt; however, I did elect to insert a few.
+All it took was to left-click on the underlined item and choose whether or not to accept the change based on their explanation.

 The premium version of Pro Writing Aid features:

-I liked being able to adjust the settings to better suit my writing style, which allows for less “red flags” popping up on the summary report.
+I liked being able to adjust the settings to better suit my writing style, which allowed for fewer “red flags” to pop up on the summary report.

-Pro Writing Aid does offer a free trial of the premium version, unlike Grammarly.
+Unlike Grammarly, Pro Writing Aid offers a free trial of the premium version.

-They also keep costs down because user referrals limit the application’s need to heavily advertise.
-Therefore, they are able to offer three premium pricing plans:
+They also decrease costs because user referrals limit the application’s need to advertise heavily.
+Therefore, they can offer three premium pricing plans:

 3. Hemingway